domijin/LocalBBH/README.md

 * smaller systems like open clusters cannot stay gravitationally-binded
     * stars are easily scattered away and they will evaporate before long
-    * there are also enough materials to power multiple generation of star formationss
+    * there are also enough materials to power multiple generation of star formations
 * larger systems like galaxies instead, have strong gravitational potentials
     * most of the stars are trapped and move under a quasi-static field
     * the system could be described as statistical equilibrium,